 If you are planning to sell your dental practice, the tax treatment of your gain is one of the most important financial decisions you will make.
-Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' Relief, can reduce the Capital Gains Tax (CGT) rate on your practice sale from 24% to just 14% in the 2025/26 tax year.
-For a practice worth £1m, that is a potential saving of £100,000.
+Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs' Relief, reduces the Capital Gains Tax (CGT) rate on your practice sale from 24% to 18% in the 2026/27 tax year.
+For a £1m gain, that is a potential saving of £60,000.
+(Disposals made on or before 5 April 2026 attracted the old 14% rate.)
 But the relief is not automatic.
 HMRC imposes strict conditions, and the rules have changed several times in recent years.
 This article explains exactly how BADR applies to a dental practice sale, what you need to qualify, and the common traps that cost dentists thousands.

 What Is Business Asset Disposal Relief?